fracpete/processoutput4j/README.md

 * `StreamingProcessOutput` - requires an owner object that implements the `StreamingProcessOwner` interface, as it will receive the output collected from stdout/stderr for further processing in the owner.

+## Stopping
+The `AbstractProcessOutput` class offers the `destroy()` method, which allows a currently running process to be killed off from another thread (the `monitor` methods are waiting for the process to finish).

 ## Extending
 Adding a new scheme for capturing the process output is quite simple.
 You